 Amy brings an unusually broad range of experience to her work as a construction litigation attorney.
 She began her career working primarily with governmental entities, which gave her a behind-the-scenes perspective on how public entities operate in lawsuits, handle procurement, and manage large public construction contracts.
 She’s handled cases dealing with everything from massive water reservoir permitting to bet-the-company construction disputes.

 Her career experience coupled with her signature charm—a special blend of personality, wit, and competitive drive—give her a unique perspective on problem-solving and client-specific advocacy.
-It’s this same straightforward, people-oriented approach that makes her incredibly effective at managing the firm’s operations in her role as its “Integrator”—the person responsible for ensuring that our people and processes are all working together to bring our law firm’s overarching vision to life.
+It’s this same straightforward, people-oriented approach that makes her incredibly effective at managing the firm’s operations.
+As Co-Managing Partner, Amy is the person responsible for ensuring that our people and processes are all working together to bring our law firm’s overarching vision to life.

 In her spare time, Amy enjoys almost anything that’s outdoors, remote, and preferably, challenging.
 She has the soul of an expeditioner—running, backpacking, overlanding, snowshoeing, and cycling over every imaginable terrain.
 And just as with her law practice, she finds the journey every bit as rewarding as the outcome.